State and Federal Revenue Budgets -6a

 Write Up:

-The actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle driver’s licensing fees and miscellaneous fees was 1.7% more than budgeted for second quarter of FY 2024.
-The positive variance of 0.9% for non-highway modes is attributed to higher-than-projected motor vehicle sales tax revenue in the State Transportation Fund.
+For fiscal year 2025, the actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle driver’s licensing fees and miscellaneous fees was 12.1% more than the budgeted amount.
+This was due to motor vehicle sales taxes, cost reimbursements from the Illinois Department of Transportation for Chester Bridge and interest income being higher than projected.
+The positive variance of 1.1% for non-highway modes is attributed to higher-than-projected motor vehicle sales tax revenue in the State Transportation Fund.

 The largest source of transportation revenue is from the federal government.
 Funding is received through various federal transportation agencies, including Federal Highway, Transit, Aviation and Railroad Administrations.
-The previous transportation funding act, Fixing America’s Surface Transportation (FAST) Act, authorized federal programs for the five-year period from 2016-2020.
+The previous transportation funding act, Fixing America’s Surface Transportation Act, authorized federal programs for the five years from 2016 to 2020.
 It expired Sept.
 30, 2020, but was extended for another year by continuing resolution.
-In November 2021, the federal transportation bill, the Infrastructure Investment and Jobs Act (IIJA), was reauthorized.
-The new bill is estimated to increase federal funding to Missouri approximately 25% from 2022-2026.
+In November 2021, the federal transportation bill, the Infrastructure Investment and Jobs Act, was reauthorized.
+The new bill is estimated to increase federal funding to Missouri by approximately 25% from 2022 to 2026.
 Federal revenue for other modes is reliant on the timing of project expenditures.

-The primary source of federal and state revenue is motor fuel tax.
-Prior to the passage of Senate Bill 262, the motor fuel tax rates had not changed in more than 20 years.
-During the same time frame, the cost for materials and labor doubled or even tripled.
-The passage of Senate Bill 262 will increase the state's previous 17 cents per gallon by 2.5 cents per gallon per year over the next five years starting Oct.
+The primary source of federal and state revenue is the motor fuel tax.
+Before the passage of Senate Bill 262, the motor fuel tax rates had not changed in over 20 years.
+During the same time period, the cost of materials and labor doubled or even tripled in some areas.
+The passage of Senate Bill 262 increases the state's previous rate of 17 cents per gallon by 2.5 cents per gallon annually over five years.
+The increases began Oct.
 1, 2021.

 Purpose of the Measure: